syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ![Alt text](images/treeColumnIndex.png)

-## Show or Hide columns dynamically
+## Show or Hide Columns dynamically

 You can show or hide gantt columns dynamically using external buttons by invoking the `ShowColumns` or `HideColumns` method.